FabianFriederichs/NTCCalibration/README.md

 ## Command Line Parameters

-**--input_file** [req] Two-column CSV file with temperature values in the first and ADC readings in the second    column.
+**--input_file** [req] Two-column CSV file with temperature values in the first and ADC (or resistance values in resistance mode) readings in the second    column.

-**--output_file** [opt] Two-column CSV file with sampled temperature values in the first and corresponding ADC values in the second column.
+**--output_file** [opt] Two-column CSV file with sampled temperature values in the first and corresponding ADC (or resistance values in resistance mode) values in the second column.
 If this argument is not given, no output is saved and the LUT is printed in the console.

 **--resistance_mode** [opt] Enables resistance-only mode.
 Inputs are raw temperature/resistance pairs and the output LUT contains resistance values instead of ADC values.